CosmicLaca/ComfyUI_Primere_Nodes/README.md

 1; Install missing Python libraries if not start for first try. **Activate Comfy venv** and use 'pip install -r requirements.txt' at the root folder of Primere nodes (or check error messages and install missing libs manually).

 2; If started, use the last workflow on the 'Workflow' folder for first try, all nodes visible under the 'Primere Nodes' submenu if you need custom workflow later.
 If some other nodes missing and red in workflow, download or delete unloaded nodes.

+2a; The **Primere_latest_workflow.json** is the most complex workflow, using most nodes I developed.
+But the **Primere_basic_workflow.json** is a really basic workflow with less required nodes.
+If the complex latest workflow not start or failed, please test out the basic.
+If you save own workflow with older developed nodes, try 'Fix node (recreate)' menu after right-click after git pull.

 3; Set the right path for image saving in the node 'Primere Image Meta Saver' on 'output_path' input.

 4; Rename 'styles.example.csv' on the 'stylecsv' folder to 'syles.csv' or copy here your own A1111 style .csv file if you want to use 'Primere Styles' node.
 If you keep or rename the original 'styles.example.csv', you will see image previews for example prompts included.

-5; **Set values for all combos from your own environment.** Checkpoint, Lora, Lycoris, Style, Embedding, Upscale model, Primere Image Meta Saver and Hypernetwork selectors will be failed if not change right values from your own environment.
+5; **Set available values for all combos from your own environment.** Checkpoint, Lora, Lycoris, Style, Embedding, Upscale model, Detailer models, Primere Image Meta Saver and Hypernetwork selectors will be failed if not change right values from your own environment.

 6; Choose your own image from your machine to the 'Primere Exif Reader'.

-7; If the workflow failed, read the message in terminal.
+7; If the workflow failed, read the message in terminal, or try **Primere_basic_workflow.json**.
+After git pull try to refresh changed nodes.

 8; **Update your Comfy to latest version**, I always do it before development, so my nodes and the workflow compatible with latest Comfy version.

 9; I develop my nodes and workflow continously, so do git pull from master branch once a week.

 10; Sometime the node development change existing nodes, so the previous workflow failed after pull.
-Then you must refresh and rewire changed nodes, or load the tested example workflow again.
+Then you must refresh **'Fix node (recreate)' menu** and maybe rewire changed nodes, or load the uploaded example workflows again.

 11; Remove dynamic prompts from the filled prompt input nodes I used before the example workflow saved and pushed.
 Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
 If you have wildcard files, just copy them to the 'wildcards' folder.